LSU Caved to Louisiana Governor’s Asinine Request to Place Caged Tiger at Football Games––Act Now!

 UN LAB Middleware Label: Title Ends

-Louisiana Gov. Jeff Landry is reportedly pressuring Louisiana State University (LSU) to revive a cruel school legacy by forcing a tiger named Mike VII to endure the intense stress of being crammed into a transport cage and surrounded by a stadium full of fans at football games.
-Tigers are naturally solitary and shun human contact, and to deny them their nature by treating them like a sideline spectacle is the epitome of speciesism––a human-supremacist worldview.
+At Louisiana Gov. Jeff Landry’s heartless request, Louisiana State University (LSU) has ignored the nearly universal public outcry—including a denunciation from the school’s own editorial board—by reviving a cruel school legacy of forcing a live tiger to endure the intense stress of being crammed into a transport cage and surrounded by a stadium full of fans at football games.
+Tigers are naturally solitary and shun human contact, and to deny them their nature by treating them like a sideline spectacle is the epitome of speciesism—a human-supremacist worldview.

 Nearly a decade ago, LSU ditched this tradition of tiger torment, in part due to adverse reactions a tiger named Mike VI had to the barrage of disorienting lights and noise.
 He reportedly even “became resistant to getting into a trailer cage to attend the game.”
-According to this same report, LSU’s own veterinarians and state Rep. Wayne McMahen––also a veterinarian––expressed to Landry that forcing another tiger into that situation would be inherently stressful and could have severe implications for his health.
+According to this same report, LSU’s own veterinarians and state Rep. Wayne McMahen—also a veterinarian—expressed to Landry that forcing another tiger into that situation would be inherently stressful and could have severe implications for the wild animal’s health.

 Jeff